kartoza/django-training/docs/django-views.rst

 -------------------

-One common error you may encounter is a url asking for a non existant object e.g. http://localhost:8000/showDoodleType/999/ ?
-Using get on a non existing object will raise an error - which in production mode will return a 500 response to the user.
+One common error you may encounter is a url asking for a non existant object e.g. http://localhost:8000/doodle/showDoodleType/999/ ?
+Using get on a non- existing object will raise an error - which in production mode will return a 500 response to the user.
 It would be far better to return 404 (page not found), or deal with the error gracefully.